64robots/webforms/docs/content/en/user-endpoints.md

         {
             "id": 1,
             "sort": 1,
-            "slug": "a-form-section",
+            "slug": "a-form",
-            "menu_title": "First section",
+            "menu_title": "First form",
-            "title": "A Form Section",
+            "title": "A Form",
-            "description": "This is the first form section", "completed": false
+            "description": "This is the first form",
+            "completed": false
         }
     ]